 - Take precautions to keep space between yourself and others.

-- Avoid crowds or large gatherings.
+- Avoid crowds or large gatherings as much as you can.

 - Avoid cruise, non-essential air travel, and travel to high risk locations.

 - Use disinfectants to clean surfaces only.
-Do not ingest disinfectants or bleach, or put on food.

 Contact your healthcare provider for specific questions about your health.
 Check the CDC website for complete guidelines and up-to-date information.